Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 ### Note:

+* It does not seems easy to implement a Pythran version: defining rhe RHS of the Runge-Kutta solver needs to compose 3 levels of functions (flux, Numerical flux and Weno) and to pass it to the solver.
+This is something the author was unable to do.

 * All the codes are self-contained; there is no linear algebra and thus no need for external libraries.